ts-stack/chain-error/README.md

 * If the caller logs this error, the logs can be analyzed to aggregate errors by cause, by RPC method name, by user, or whatever.
 Or the error can be correlated with other events for the same rpcMsgid.
-* It wasn't very hard for any part of the code to contribute to this Error.
+* It wasn't very hard for any part of the code to contribute to this error.
   Each part of the stack has just a few lines to provide exactly what it knows, with very little boilerplate.